-Reducing or eliminating entrance charges for the public use of leisure facilities is one potential tool that local authorities have to reduce inequalities in physical activity.
+Reducing or eliminating entrance charges for the public use of leisure facilities can help increase physical activity.

-Facility charges are likely to be a greater barrier to access for those who have lower incomes.
+Facility charges for use of are likely to be a greater barrier to access for those who have lower incomes.

 Many LAs are considering whether to invest ring-fenced public health budgets in leisure.
 This research study provides evidence to inform such decisions.